The following terms are used within the Sun server documentation.

 Red Hat Package Manager (RPM)

 A collection of tools developed by Red Hat, Inc. for Red Hat Linux that can automate the install, uninstall, update, verify, and query software processes on a computer.
-RPM is now commonly used by multiple Linux vendors.
+RPM is now commonly used by many Linux vendors.

 The channeling of input or output to a file or device rather than to the standard input or output of a system.
 The result of redirection sends input or output that a system would normally display to the display of another system.